rprouse/Commodore64/src/asm/Readme.md

 - DCX - Decrement X
 - DCY - Decrement Y

+## Arithmetic

+- ADC - Add with carry
+- SBC - Subtract with carry
+- ASL - Arithmetic left shift (multiply by 2), 0 is shifted in and high bit sets the C flag.
+Works on the A register with no operand or directly on memory.
+- ROL - Rotate left, like ASL but C flag is shifted into low bit
+- LSR - Logical shift right (divide by 2), 0 is shifted into the high bit and low bit is set to the carry.
+Carry is the remainder.
+Works on the A register with no operand or directly on memory.
+- ROR - Rotate right.
+Same as LSR except C is shifted into the high bit.

 ### Logical operators

 - AND - Logical AND with A (turns bits off)